menu

 Occupations and Workforce

-Royal City is a blue-collar town, with 60.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Royal City is generally considered to be a blue-collar town.
+60.43% of the Royal City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Royal City is a city of farmers, fishers, or foresters, transportation and shipping workers, and managers.
 There are especially a lot of people living in Royal City who work in farm management occupations (32.61%), business and financial occupations (11.09%), and teaching (8.26%).

 In addition, many people in Royal City have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.